Reasons Why Broward County Landlords Evict Tenants

 Many Tenants remain in the property at the end of a lease.
 As a result, they are a Holdover Tenant.
 In other words, they continue to occupy the property after the lease expires.
 It also means they occupy the property without a lease agreement or extension.
 While a Holdover Tenant can create issues, Florida Statute 83.58 allows a Landlord to demand and charge double rent for the time they remain in the property.
 If the Lease expires and they remain in the property, they can file without giving notice.

 Tenant Remains in the Property after receiving a Notice to Vacate

-Most Residential leases last a year.
-To create a Residential Lease that will be over a year, it must be signed by the Landlord in the presence of 2 witnesses.
+Most leases last a year.
+To create one that will be over a year, it must be signed by the Landlord in the presence of 2 witnesses.
 However, many leases are month-to-month.
 Florida Statute 83.57 outlines the termination process for a month-to-month lease.
 It states that it can be terminated by giving not less than 15 days’ notice prior to the next rental period.
-For example, if a Landlord wants to terminate a month-to-month lease in a month that has 31 days, they can terminate the lease by the 15th of the month letting the Tenant know that they need to vacate by the 31st. *TIP– It is always beneficial to give a Tenant as much notice as possible.
+For example, if a Landlord wants to terminate a month-to-month lease in a month that has 31 days, they can terminate it by the 15th of the month.
+In addition, they must let the Tenant know that they need to vacate by the 31st. *TIP– It is always beneficial to give a Tenant as much notice as possible.
 This can prevent headaches and save the Landlord money.